AibinuolaDamilola/ai-security-defense-lab/README.md

     > Analyze this raw error, explain its cause in non-jargon terms, and give me the exact targeted code patch to fix it: [PASTE ERROR HERE]"*

 2.  **Consult the Common Bottlenecks:**
+    *   Error: `ModuleNotFoundError: No module named 'streamlit'` -> Fix: `Run pip install -r requirements.txt` in your terminal.

+    *   Error: App won't update in the browser -> Fix: Press `Ctrl + S` inside Codespaces to actually save your changes to `app.py.`

+    *   Error: Port 8501 is blocked -> Fix: Hit `Ctrl + C` in the terminal to kill old orphaned running instances before restarting.

+3. **The Support Ticket Format:**
+If you are still completely stuck after 15 minutes, post your query in the support channel using this exact format:
+    *   **Context:** [What level/step were you trying to execute?]

+    *   **Raw Error:** [Paste screenshot or terminal trace log]

+    *   **AI Proof:** [What did you ask Claude, and what happened when you ran the suggested fix?]

 ## 🤝 Contributing & Scope

 This repository is an active educational canvas for Fellowship Cohorts.

 Bugs that are **not** part of the intentional multi-sector vulnerabilities can be reported via Github Issues.

 **Made with 💙 for Elite Security Education and Practical Cyber Defense.**